-Halifax's bylaw listed under BMP 4.01 includes written procedures for site plan review and inspection and enforcement, and Halifax will develop more detailed procedures under regulations to be developed in Permit Year 3.
-The bylaw's site plan review procedure includes a pre-construction review by the town of the site design, the planned operations at the construction site, planned BMPs during the construction phase, and the planned BMPs to be used to manage runoff created after development.
-The bylaw's review procedure incorporates procedures for the consideration of potential water quality impacts, and procedures for the receipt and consideration of information submitted by the public.
-The bylaw's site plan review procedure also includes evaluation of opportunities for use of low impact design and green infrastructure.
+Halifax's bylaw listed under BMP 4.01 includes written procedures for site plan review and inspection and enforcement, and Halifax developed more detailed procedures under the regulations implemented in Permit Year 3.
+The bylaw and regulations site plan review procedure includes a pre-construction review by the town of the site design, the planned operations at the construction site, planned BMPs during the construction phase, and the planned BMPs to be used to manage runoff created after development.
+The bylaw and regulations review procedure incorporates procedures for the consideration of potential water quality impacts, and procedures for the receipt and consideration of information submitted by the public.
+The bylaw and regulations site plan review procedure also includes evaluation of opportunities for use of low impact design and green infrastructure.
 When the opportunity exists, Halifax will encourage project proponents to incorporate these practices into the site design.
 Halifax will ensure that the bylaw and associated regulations are implemented for all applicable projects to meet permit requirements.